rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 The other abstraction that's important to know about is Reason itself, since ReasonReact is *React in Reason*.
 If you're just getting started with Reason I'd recommend having the [Reason docs](https://reasonml.github.io/docs/en/what-and-why) up as you read this article, just in case you need any refreshers on the syntax or language mechanics.
 I also have an [introductory article](https://blog.logrocket.com/what-makes-reasonml-so-great-c2c2fc215ccb) to Reason that may be a good read if you're just starting out with Reason and want to know what all the hype is about.

 In addition, there's one disclaimer I'd like to add.
 We'll definitely see some "rough edges" and not-quite-finished language features as we go through this tutorial.
 This is largely because Reason is a newer community, even though it's based on OCaml's more mature community.
-It's important to remember that the teams behind Reason and ReasonReact are aware of the pain points and awkardness around certain parts of the language, and are working hard to fix them.
+It's important to remember that the teams behind Reason and ReasonReact are aware of the pain points and awkwardness around certain parts of the language, and are working hard to fix them.
 While certain parts (like async/await or CSS) aren't fully solved yet, there's a lot of really smart people working to solve them right now.

-## Getting Started
+{{% chapter_header "Getting started" "getting-started" %}}

 For this tutorial, we'll be building a Github Search app.
 This app will have a search bar at the top that takes any topic your heart desires.
 Then, when the search entry is submitted, we'll query the GitHub REST API and display a list of repositories matching that topic.